jaliagag/21_linux/k8s/course-udemy.md

 ![027](./assets/027.JPG)

-we can't reach the web page on the POD, which has a private IP 10.244.0.2; we can create a service on the node that listens to requests on port XXX; once the node reciebes a request on a certain port, the service will "translate" the address and reach the pod.
+we can't reach the web page on the POD, which has a private IP 10.244.0.2; we can create a service on the node that listens to requests on port XXX; once the node recieves a request on a certain port, the service will "translate" the address and reach the pod.

 this is known as a **node-port** service - the service listens to a port on the node and forwards requests to the POD.